Kotlin/kotlinx-kover/docs/offline-instrumentation/index.md

 ### Dump coverage result

-To run classes instrumented offline, you'll need to add `org.jetbrains.kotlinx:kover-offline-runtime` artifact to the application's classpath.
+To run classes instrumented offline (with CLI) or programmatically (with Kover Features), you'll need to add `org.jetbrains.kotlinx:kover-offline-runtime` artifact to the application's classpath.

 There are several ways to get coverage: